AymaneMoukrime/Tracking_Patients/README.md

 - You can also try the other scenario where the patient moves out of his safe zone by running the **Out_zone_Simulation_Gateway.py**.

-- You will be able the patient john doe Slowly moving out of his safezone and the moment he moved out you will be alerted.
+- You will be able to see the  patient john doe Slowly moving out of his safezone and the moment he moved out you will be alerted.

 - This was possible because of the use of websocket so that each time the location of patient is update it will be checked if his withing the safe range and will be sent through the websocket so that it can be displayed.

+- The application also provides CRUD functionality for managing patients, doctors, and appointments.

+- This is an earlier version of the application, which will undergo further improvements.

-## Video Demonstration of the tracking
+## Video demonstration showcasing the tracking feature and other functionalities
 https://drive.google.com/file/d/1ZyMUX8lk0IGkCEaKaQHGTSR2gzSBIhy0/view?usp=sharing
+<iframe src="[https://drive.google.com/file/d/1ZyMUX8lk0IGkCEaKaQHGTSR2gzSBIhy0/preview](https://drive.google.com/file/d/1ZyMUX8lk0IGkCEaKaQHGTSR2gzSBIhy0/view?usp=sharing)" width="640" height="360" allow="autoplay"></iframe>

+-For CRUD Operations: